Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 Internet freedom

-Finally, we wanted to understand how accessible a country’s internet is.
+Finally, we wanted to understand how open a country's internet is.
 We looked at how easy it is to get online, whether certain websites or platforms are blocked, and any risks when trying to visit restricted sites.
 The overall weight of this dimension is 0.25.

 Top travel destinations for staying online with Saily